monmima/node-and-sql-aide-memoire-by-monmima/README.md

 5. Change the value of "post_max_size" to "100M"
 6. There might be one more modification to carry out in the same folder.
 I had to try so many things here that I can't quite remember, but I can garantee it shoudn't be so hard to find.
 Worst case: just copy your error message in your favorite search engine and look for something to change in the php.ini file.

+Another possible bug is **Invalid column count in CSV input on line 1.** If you run into this bug, you need to use the **Column names:** field.

 ## EJS: You don't want to learn it for now?
 No problem!

 There are a few pages of the site/app using EJS.